• Skip to primary navigation

 You might also like to try these:

-A photo of chorizo simmer in wine sauce served on a white plate.
+A photo of chorizo in wine sauce or chorizo al vino on a white plate.

 • Tostones with Avocado Cream Sauce